 The most traditional way is to slather them in melted butter or sprinkle them with sugar and a pinch of cinnamon.
 While on a food tour I was told to add both and create what could have been the possible meal I’ve ever eaten!

-After covering one of the basics of Czech cuisine, it’s now important to get to the nitty-gritty: the meat!
-The pork or beef in the Czech is usually roasted low and slow in the oven and served up with dumplings.
+After covering one of the basics of Traditional Czech food, it’s now important to get to the nitty-gritty: the meat!
+The pork or beef in the Czech is usually roasted low and slow in the oven and served up with Czech dumplings.

 The star of Czech cuisine has got to be pork because the national Czech dish consists of roast pork, cabbage, and dumplings.
 This dish, which is found in every “Czech kitchen” is really quite simple; however, when it’s done right, it is so good.